-The weather is getting significantly warmer in Washington State as of late, which means more and more residents will be rolling their motorcycles out of the garage and begin riding on a regular basis throughout the course of the summer.
-As we’ve covered in the past, motorcycle riders are naturally at a higher risk of injury in motorcycle accidents due to the fact that they are afforded less physical protection in the event of an accident.
-According to the results of a study that was recently published by the Los Angeles Times, a motorcyclist’s age also plays a factor in his or her risk of being seriously injured in a motorcycle accident.
+Motorcycle riders are naturally at a higher risk of injury in motorcycle accidents due to the fact that they are afforded less physical protection in the event of an accident.
+According to the results of a 2013 study published by the Los Angeles Times, a motorcyclist’s age also plays a factor in his or her risk of being seriously injured in a motorcycle accident.

-The study was conducted by researchers at Brown University and published back in February.
-Overall, the study found that motorcycle riders who were at least 60 years old were approximately 2 ½ times more likely to require emergency room treatment for injuries from a motorcycle accident than riders who were in their 20s and 30s.
+The study was conducted by researchers at Brown University.
+The study found that motorcycle riders who were at least 60 years old were approximately 2.5 times more likely to require emergency room treatment for injuries from a motorcycle accident than riders who were in their 20s and 30s.

 The middle-aged population of motorcyclists was better off than the 60-year-old group, but those riders were still 66 percent more likely than younger riders to end up hospitalized with serious injuries from a crash.